 Perhaps the most prominent risk of smoking while breastfeeding isn’t the nicotine passing through milk, but the risk of second-hand smoke exposure to babies.
 It is important to never smoke around baby, however, this won’t reduce all risks.
 Third-hand smoke, or smoke residue left behind after someone smokes, can still result in complications for infants.
 For instance, studies have shown that babies whose parents smoke are at an increased risk of SIDS (sudden infant death syndrome).

 While showering and changing clothes after each cigarette will help reduce this risk, the only way to fully remove the risk of infant health issues related to second or third-hand smoke is to quit.

 Hope for Quitting

 Luckily, there are numerous ways to quit smoking.
 Cessation aids are available to reduce nicotine withdrawal symptoms and help smokers quit more easily.
-Common aids include nicotine patches, gum, electronic cigarettes, and prescription medications.
+Common aids include nicotine patches, gum and prescription medications.
 If that isn’t enough, sometimes that little gift is enough to help you through.

 For more motivation to quit smoking once and for all, visit The Real Cost of Smoking.

 Read more about the effects cigarette smoke has on the human body at The Effects of Smoking.